 Osteopathy is a gentle “hands-on” treatment which helps different conditions occurring from birth until the end of life.
 Osteopathy is best known for the treatment of acute and chronic pain due to injury, poor posture, overwork, hormonal imbalance, and/or stress.
 It looks at the root cause of pain by first assessing how the body compensates for injuries and bad postural habits.
 As the body eventually tires out pain arises.
 Osteopath Julie Duggan B.Sc. takes a comprehensive intake of a patient’s history and physical exam in order to determine the “cause and effect” relationship.
 Each treatment peels off layers of adaptation until the root cause of the problem is discovered.
 Julie combines different osteopathic therapies to balance the nervous system and restore blood flow in order to stop inflammation and promote deep healing.

 Visceral Therapy is a gentle manual approach that focuses on restoring the mobility and function of the internal organs.
-Organ mobility is restricted when the ligaments, fasciae, or muscles that support and guide the organs is tightened or shortened.
+Organ mobility is restricted when the ligaments, fasciae, or muscles that support and guide the organs are tightened or shortened.
 Inflammation will then create adhesions or scar tissue which will further restrict mobility.
 As the nerves and blood vessels within these organs are also compressed, organ function is now altered.
-The release of the organ tension and the its surrounding structures rebalance the nervous system, restores blood flow, reduces inflammation and permits healing.
+The release of the organ tension and its surrounding structures rebalance the nervous system, restores blood flow, reduces inflammation and permits healing.

 Fasciae are connective tissues that surround, support, and protect the body’s muscles, bones, nerves, and organs.
 Healthy fascial tissue is flexible, resilient, and glides over the muscles.
 When connective tissues tighten and harden from overuse, prolonged poor posture, or stress, inflammation occurs leading to excess scarring.
-New lines of tension start pulling at surrounding structures causing postural imbalance and chronic pain and tingling such as in sciatica, carpal tunnel syndrome, back-neck-hip pain.
+New lines of tension start pulling at surrounding structures often causing postural imbalance, chronic pain and tingling such as in sciatica, carpal tunnel syndrome, back-neck-hip pain.

-Myofascial Release therapy relieves pain and restores range-of-motion by improving circulation and nerve transmission.
+Myofascial Release Therapy relieves pain and restores range-of-motion by improving circulation and nerve transmission.
 It plays an important role in healing after injury or surgery.

 1. Digestive Disorders

-When the digestive system is not working properly symptoms such as constipation, diarrhea, bloating, stomach pain, belching, and/or heartburn may arise.
+One of Julie’s main areas of focus is the connection between digestive disorders and body pain.
+When the digestive system is not working properly symptoms such as constipation, diarrhea, bloating, stomach pain, belching, acid reflux and/or heartburn may arise.
 Inflammation may eventually cause adhesions or scar tissue between the digestive organs and their surrounding fasciae, ligaments, muscles, bony structures and neighboring organs.

 Julie focuses on the following issues:

-Women’s Health Disorders
+2. Women’s Health Disorders

-Another great area of interest for Julie is the treatment of chronic diseases and autoimmune conditions which are triggered by stress and maintained by the neuro-hormonal connection between the gut and brain.
+Another great area of interest for Julie is the treatment of chronic and autoimmune conditions which are triggered by stress and maintained by the neuro-hormonal connection between the gut and the brain.
 Under chronic stress, the gut often sends stress signals to the brain which in turns sends signals to the thyroid and adrenal glands.
 Overproduction of thyroid hormones and stress hormones eventually leads to adrenal fatigue, chronic inflammation, elevated blood sugars, and a weakened immune system.
-Eventually chronic diseases and autoimmune conditions set in such as:
+Eventually, chronic and autoimmune conditions set in such as:

 Julie first addresses chronic conditions by restoring proper motion and function in the targeted tissues, organs and glands.
 She then balances the nervous system for the “rest and digest” response to return after a prolonged “fight-or-flight” state.
 Julie’s experienced hands can help regulate the central nervous system via gentle but deep techniques that have shown to impact specific areas of the brain where memory, decision-making and emotional responses to stress (including fear, anxiety, and aggression) are processed.